NORTHFIELD BOARD OF EDUCATION FILE CODE: 6147.1

 INC = Work not completed for valid reason.
 Work must be completed within two weeks at which time a grade will be given.

-e.
-Final grades, year-end or semester-end, will be calculated by assigning a numerical value to each marking period grade and dividing the sum of those values by the number of marking periods.
+- Final grades, for year-end grades or marking period grades, will be calculated by assigning a numerical value to each marking period grade and dividing the sum of those values by the number of marking periods.

-A student’s academic letter grade may be accompanied by the number code to one of the following citizenship grades, which expresses the student’s effort and attitude.
+A student’s academic letter grade may be accompanied by a teacher comment, which expresses the student’s effort and attitude.

 In order that he/she may justify a grade, each teacher is directed to retain in his/her possession the following records to validate grades awarded to students.
 The records should be kept for a minimum of six years after the end of the school year in which the grades were awarded.

-7. The Superintendent of Schools may hear an appeal from the Principal’s determination.
-Only in the most extraordinary circumstances will the Superintendent of Schools alter a grade determined at the school building level.
+- The Superintendent may hear an appeal from the Principal’s determination.
+Only in the most extraordinary circumstances will the Superintendent alter a grade determined at the school building level.